 Yes.
 When you set your lights to a lower level, not only will you reduce the power that the lights draw, but your home will remain cooler thereby allowing you to minimize your A/C usage.
 Both will directly save you money on your energy bills.

-Choose either a toggle dimmer (with or without preset levers) or a rotary dimmer.
-Note that if you choose a rotary dimmer, Kyle Switch Plates has decorative knobs that can add a creative touch to your decor.
+Choose either the toggle style (with or without preset levers) or a rotary one.
+Note that if you choose rotary, Kyle Switch Plates has decorative knobs that can add a creative touch to your decor.

 Is there a dimmer that would fit a duplex opening?

-No. If your current wall plate has a duplex opening (two rounded openings with a single screw in the middle), then we recommend getting a new plate or swapping out the devices and covers from another location where you could use either a toggle or slide dimmer instead.
+No. If your current wall plate has a duplex opening (two rounded openings with a single screw in the middle), then we recommend getting a new plate or swapping out the devices and covers from another location where you could use either a toggle or slider type instead.